rahulkidambi/AccSGD/README.md

 For Nets with ReLU/ELU type activations:

 (--1--) Slower convergence: There are three reasons for this to happen:
-(a) This could be a result of setting the learning rate too low (which parallels SGD/vanilla momentum/Nesterov's acceleration).
+- This could be a result of setting the learning rate too low (which parallels SGD/vanilla momentum/Nesterov's acceleration).
-(b) This could be as a result of setting `kappa` to be too high.
+- This could be as a result of setting `kappa` to be too high.
-(c) The other reason could be that `xi` can be set to a very small value.
+- The other reason could be that `xi` can be set to a very small value.

 (--2--) Oscillatory behavior/Divergence: There are two reasons for this to happen:
-(a) This could be a result of setting the learning rate to be too high (similar to SGD/vanilla momentum/Nesterov's acceleration).
+- This could be a result of setting the learning rate to be too high (similar to SGD/vanilla momentum/Nesterov's acceleration).
-(b) The other reason is that `xi` can be set to a very large value and may require tuning down.
+- The other reason is that `xi` can be set to a very large value and may require tuning down.

 For nets with Sigmoid activations: